NIKHILMPM/full-stack_chatApp/DEVOPS.md

 It is designed to rebuild and deploy **only the services that were modified**, improving pipeline efficiency.

-### Jenkins Pipeline
+### Jenkins Pipeline (Manual Build Trigger that Builds Both Frontend and Backend Services)

 ![Jenkins Pipeline](public/project_images/jenkins-stages.jpeg)

 ### Pipeline Triggers

-Frontend Trigger
+### Frontend Trigger (Triggers when frontend code changes and builds and pushes only the frontend image to DockerHub)

 ![Frontend Pipeline Trigger](public/project_images/pipeline-frontend-trigger.png)

-Backend Trigger
+### Backend Trigger (Triggers when backend code changes and builds and pushes only the backend image to DockerHub)

 ![Backend Pipeline Trigger](public/project_images/pipeline-backend-trigger.png)